ghc-proposals/ghc-proposals/README.rst

    b. *Proposed Change*: What change are you proposing?
 This is the
       specification of your change and should be precise and comprehensive.
 This might include,

       * grammar and semantics of any new syntactic constructs
       * the types and semantics of any new library interfaces
       * how the proposed change addresses the original problem (perhaps returning to the concrete examples introduced in the *Motivation* section).
       * how the proposed change might interact with existing language or compiler features

-      This generally shouldn't discuss the implementation of the change.
+      This generally needn't discuss the implementation of the change.
    c. *Drawbacks*: There's no such thing as a free lunch; what is the cost of
       your proposal?
+This includes the cost of implementing the proposal, mainintaining it indefinitely, teaching it to new users, and considering its interaction with future proposals.
    d. *Alternatives*: What alternatives to the proposed change exist?
 These can
       range from minor variants to completely .
 This doesn't need to go into great detail, just give the reader a sketch of the design space.